-Investments for Kids in the Philippines: Where We Invest Macey’s Money
+Investments for Kids in the Philippines and How To Teach Kids About Money

 When I was a kid, my parents never taught me about money.

-Here are some of the things I taught Macey about money and where we invest her money.
+Here are some of the things I teach Macey about money and where we save and invest her money.

 We always look forward to BooksForLess’ annual warehouse sale because that’s when we open her piggy bank and buy her books using her own money.

 Once the piggy bank is full, take your child to the bank or to a stock market broker to open up a savings account for them.
 Have them count how much money is going to be deposited, so they can have a physical understanding of how much money they have.
 Show them the final number and reinforce the idea of interest.
 It can provide a great source of motivation for your kids if they understand that their money will grow over time as long as they don’t touch it.